Core Bank Online Banking

 Requesting a Paper Copy of a Statement

 We will not send you a paper copy of any Communication which is available electronically from us, unless you request it, or we otherwise deem it appropriate to do so.
 You can obtain a paper copy of an electronic Communication by printing it yourself or by requesting that we mail you a paper copy, provided that such request is made within a reasonable time after we first provided the electronic Communication to you.
 Requests for paper copies of a statement can be made by e-mailing firstname.lastname@example.org or by calling (402) 333-9100.
 There may be a fee for statement copies.
-Please refer to the Schedule of Fees.
+Please refer to the Fee Schedule.
 We reserve the right, but assume no obligation, to provide a paper (instead of electronic) copy of any Communication that you have authorized us to provide electronically.

 Hardware and Software Requirements